 I always bought 8GB for 500 pesos which lasted usually between 7 – 12 days (I use data a lot).
 The SIM card also came in handy to hotspot my laptop at times when the wifi wasn’t reliable.

-In the big cities, mainly Manila and Cebu, you’ll have some of the fastest wifi in Philippines.
+In the big cities, mainly Manila and Cebu, you’ll have some of the fastest wifi in the Philippines.
 There are lots of cafés with free wifi and even coworking spaces that are designed for the Digital Nomad lifestyle.

 There are actually quite a few Filipinos that make a living online as Virtual Assistants and therefore, the connection is solid.